GreptimeTeam/docs/docs/en/v0.4/user-guide/concepts/features-that-you-concern.md

 And it will select the most suitable compression algorithm based on the column data's statistics and distribution.
 GreptimeDB will provide rollups that can compress data more compactly but lose accuracy.

-Therefore, the data compression rate of GreptimeDB may be between 2 and 60 times, depending on the characteristics of your data and whether you can accept accuracy loss.
+Therefore, the data compression rate of GreptimeDB may be between 2 and several hundred times, depending on the characteristics of your data and whether you can accept accuracy loss.

 ## How does GreptimeDB address the high cardinality issue?